 1) Fast Way

 The fastest solution is to dye your hair with darker hair colour to even out the bleached hair.
-Remember bleached hair is super dry, can be easily broken so try to wait for a day or so to dye your hair with a darker colour.
+Remember bleached hair is super dry, and can be easily broken so try to wait for a day or so to dye your hair with a darker colour.

 Suppose you are a brunette and wish to be blonde but now the colour of hair is both light and darker then try using light brown to achieve an even tone.
 This step will also cover your grey so it’s a win-win solution.